Isolating WCF through Dependency Injection – Part II

 In this particular case, the external dependency is represented by a WCF client proxy targeting a particular service.
 This approach enables me to swap the real proxy objects used in production with test doubles while running unit tests, making it possible to assert the class’s behavior in a completely isolated and controlled environment.

-After a quick look in the online MSDN Documentation I found that the ChannelFactory<TChannel> class indeed implements the IChannelFactory<TChannel> interface.
+After a quick look in the online MSDN Documentation I found that the ChannelFactory class indeed implements the IChannelFactory interface.
 “Sweet, I can use that!”
 I thought.
 But there’s a catch:

 Here is the definition of the adapter interface: